 Current EcoFaith Recovery Initiatives:

 Weekend Institutes provide a concentrated time of deeply diving into the Practices for Awakening Leadership.
-This year, our Institute will be held on June 2-4th at Camp Adams in Molalla, OR.
+This year, our Institute will be held on Nov 3-5th at YMCA Camp Collins in Gresham, OR.
 Learn more about the Institute and grants available to ELCA churches to attend and receive post-institute Eco-Reformation project support.

 Join people of faith in discovering how deeply affected they are by the prevailing ethos of consumerism, industrial growth society, and their impacts on the web of life;

 Share their skills and creativity to enhance EcoFaith Recovery’s vision for expanding the network of faith-based eco-recovery;